isomerpages/nlb-curiocity/index.md

       image: /images/fort-canning-cover-dg.jpg
       alt: Image alt text
   - infopic:
-      title: Heritage Bridges of Singapore River
-      subtitle: Story Map
-      description: Trace the history of the bridges spanning the Singapore River that have ties to the colonial period.
-      button: View the story map
-      url: /resource-room/story-maps/bridges-singapore-river
-      alt: Image alt text
-      image: /images/landing-bridge.jpg
-  - infopic:
       title: Bras Basah Through Time
       subtitle: Digital Stories
       description: Take a journey through Bras Basah and learn about its history in